filecoin-shipyard/2019-filecoin-network-stats/README.md

 # filecoin-network-stats

-`filecoin-network-stats` is a visual interface for tracking that state of the Filecoin network.
+`filecoin-network-stats` is a visual interface for tracking the state of the Filecoin network.
 This repository contains two sub projects: the dashboard itself (located in `frontend`), and a stat collection server (located in `backend`).

 ## frontend